-To address these issues and remain compliant with NER requirements, without causing unacceptable loss of supply to customers, it will be necessary to augment TransGrid's transmission network in the Beryl area.
-If no action is taken, the amount of unserved energy for Beryl customers (calculated as pre-contingent load shedding including output of renewable generation in the area), is forecast to increase approximately eight-fold from 2021 to 2030.
+To address these issues and remain compliant with NER requirements, without causing unacceptable loss of supply to customers, it will be necessary to augment Transgrid's transmission network in the Beryl area.
+If no action is taken, the amount of unserved energy for Beryl customers (calculated as pre-contingent load shedding including output of renewable generation in the area), is forecast to increase approximately eightfold from 2023 to 2032.
+Unserved energy has increased in the latest revision of this document, as Essential Energy latest demand forecast4 has also increased.
+The increase is caused by demand growth at mine sites in Beryl area and steady growth of residential loads.